ml6team/quick-tips/structured_data/2021_07_02_TFDF_serving/TF-DF-serving.md

 TensorFlow and TensorFlow Extended are a broad ecosystem of software packages, allowing to train, serve,...
 ML models.

-The addition of decision forests to TensorFlow (blogpost)[https://www.tensorflow.org/decision_forests], increases the applicability of TensorFlow on many more use cases.
+The [addition of decision forests to TensorFlow](https://www.tensorflow.org/decision_forests) increases the applicability of TensorFlow on many more use cases.

 Training is only one part of ML models: robust inference calculations are as important in a data pipeline.
 This is where TensorFlow Serving comes in.
 TensorFlow Serving basically creates an API around a model.
 On top of that it allows to split code and model, enabling separate versioning.